ababic/wagtailpurge/README.md

 ## What can I purge?

-### Django caches
+### 1. Django caches

 Utilizes Django's low-level cache API to clear a cache from your project's `CACHES` setting value.

-NOTE: This option is only available when `CACHES` contains at least one item.
+**NOTE:** This option is only available when `CACHES` contains at least one item.

-### Wagtail page URLs
+### 2. Wagtail page URLs

 Utilizes Wagtail's `wagtail.contrib.frontend_cache` app to purge selected page URLs from a CDN or upstream cache.
 You can easily purge sections of the tree by choosing to purge children or descendants of the selected page.

-NOTE: This option is only available when `wagtail.contrib.frontend_cache` is installed.
+**NOTE:** This option is only available when `wagtail.contrib.frontend_cache` is installed.

-### Wagtail image renditions
+### 3. Wagtail image renditions

 Deletes all existing renditions for a Wagtail image (or images) of your choosing.

 If the `wagtail.contrib.frontend_cache` app is installed, purge requests will also be sent to your CDN or upstream cache for the URL of each rendition, allowing the users to download freshly generated ones.

 ### Custom purge requests